 Revenue from B2B API.
-Together with our third-party commercial partner, we agree on the amount of the mark-up on the cost to be imposed on the sale of each lottery game purchased through the B2B API, if any, together with a service fee to be charged to the user; we receive up to 50% of the net revenues from such mark-up and service fee pursuant to our commercial agreement with each commercial partner.
-In the U.S., the Company's average gross revenue per such lottery game sale was \$2.59.
-Internationally, the Company's average gross revenue per lottery game sale was \$3.96.
-We currently do not charge our commercial partners a fee for the use of the B2B API.
+Together with our third-party commercial partner, we agree on the amount of the technology usage fee to be imposed on the sale of each lottery game purchased through the B2B API, if any, together with a service fee to be charged to the user; we receive up to 50% of the net revenues from such technology usage fee and service fee pursuant to our commercial agreement with each commercial partner.
+As discussed above, following the Operational Cessation, our B2B API Platform resumed limited operations in April 2023.

 Data Services.
 Commercial acquirers of our Data Service pay a subscription for access to the Data Service and, for acquisition of certain large data sets, an additional per record fee.
 The Company additionally enters into multi-year contracts pursuant to which it sells proprietary, anonymized transaction data pursuant to multi-year agreements and in accordance with our Terms of Service in consideration of a fee.
+Our Data Services operations were not impacted by the Operational Cessation.